lpaolini/Striptease-example-Teensy4.0/README.md

 ## main.cpp

-Here the various components are "wired" together and initial settings (like audio input to be used) are specified.
+In this file the various components are "wired" together and initial settings (like audio input to be used) are specified.

 ## MyStage.h